eyalabraham/ps2mac/README.md

 # PS2 keyboard to Macintosh Plus keyboard interface

-This program is the interface code for AVR with a PS2 keyboard.
+This program is the interface code for AVR with a PS2 keyboard for the [Mac Plus revival project](https://sites.google.com/site/eyalabraham/macintosh-plus-revival).
 It implements a PS2 keyboard interface and a Mac Plus serial keyboard interface.
 The code configures the keyboard, accepts scan codes, converts the AT scan codes to make/break codes for the Mac.

 ## Resources